Morikky/Generative-adversarial-network-for-image-to-image-translation/README.md

 # Generative-adversarial-network-for-image-to-image-translation

 The translation is from real images into segmented images that use color encoding to separate different objects in the real images (like: cars, buildings, trees, etc.).
+A Generative Adversarial Network (GAN) model is trained to perform this image-to-image translation.

 ![img1](https://github.com/Morikky/Generative-adversarial-network-for-image-to-image-translation/blob/main/Plots/Example_img_from_dataset.png)